top of page

 1. Age Requirement:

 Students are placed in grade levels primarily by age.
 Grade one begins at age six.
 The cut-off date for grade placement is April 1st for all grades one and above.
+Please see the note below for transferring students.

 Grade and Age Comparison Chart